yeontaek/Tensorflow-Serving-MRC/README.md

 This repository is for Korean MRC service methods using Tensorflow Serving.

+I developed the Whale expansion app using Tensorflow Serving and opened it to the link below.

 * Whale extension, 한국어 MRC : https://store.whale.naver.com/detail/hkmamenommegcobnflgojmfikpkfgjng

 * Chrome extension, 한국어 MRC : 준비중